It is a disorder in which some muscles contract continuously.

-Physical and occupational therapy for spasticity is designed to reduce muscle tone, maintain or improve range of motion and mobility, increase strength and coordination, and improve comfort.
+Physical and occupational therapy for spasticity reduces muscle tone, maintains or improves range of motion and mobility, increases strength and coordination, and enhances comfort.

 Therapy may include stretching and strengthening exercises, temporary braces, limb positioning, application of cold packs, electrical stimulation, and biofeedback.

-Effective medication management may require the use of two or more medications or a combination of oral medications with another type of treatment.
+Effective medication management may require two or more medications or a combination of oral medications with another type of treatment.

-It is very important to work closely with a doctor to design an individualized treatment plan.
+It is essential to work closely with a doctor to design an individualized treatment plan.
 Side effects vary greatly depending on the class of medication and the patient.

 Medications include :